 OFTP Phone Line

 OFTP maintains a phone line (416-410-5218 or 1-800-704-0448) which anyone can call to get advice and information about homeschooling.
 OFTP members volunteer to answer the phone line.
 If you would like to volunteer to pick up calls, please contact the hotline volunteer.
 Members are provided with instructions and support in retrieving messages and responding to inquiries.
 They will also be compensated for all of their long distance costs.

 Website maintenance and additions

 You can help keep our website up to date by reporting any broken or outdated links or other outdated information you come across.
-If you'd like to take it a step further, you could check pages on a regular basis, systematically following each link to make sure it still leads to a valid URL.
+If you'd like to take it a step further, you could check pages on a regular basis, systematically following each link to make sure it still leads to a valid homeschool-related resource.
 Phone numbers and addresses can also change, so let the website manager know if you become aware of incorrect contact information on pages such as those listing resources.
-Adding new resources to our list is also something you can help with.
-If you come across an interesting website, book, service or other resource, let the website manager know.
-It would help if you provide a description along with the link, ISBN, or contact information, as the case may be.
 If website maintenance or webdesign are areas of interest to you, contact the website manager to find out how else you can help.